realar-project/realar/docs/core.md

-### Core
+## Core

-The abstraction of the core is an implementation of functional reactive programming on javascript.
+The abstraction of the core based on [reactive-box](https://github.com/betula/reactive-box) is an implementation of functional reactive programming on javascript with making dependencies by reading.

 It uses usual mathematic to describe dependencies and commutation between reactive values.

-In contradistinction to _stream pattern_, operator functions not needed.
-The reactive “sum” operator (in example below) used a simple “+” operator.

 ```javascript
 const a = value(0)